chrisgrieser/nvim-kickstart-python/README.md

 ## Recommendation
 Go though the [kickstart-python.lua](./kickstart-python.lua), it is commented in detail.

-You can copypaste the config into you current `init.lua` to use it starting point for your regular config, or you can copypaste parts of it into your existing config.
+You can copypaste the config into you current `init.lua` to use it as a starting point for your regular config, or you can copypaste parts of it into your existing config.

 ## Download
 Download the [kickstart-python.lua](./kickstart-python.lua) file and run neovim with it: